Time to read: 10 minutes

 Today, Fisherman’s Bastion is the perfect place to relax in the shade and take in the beauty of Budapest.
 The terraces themselves are free to enter and you’ll find a couple of charming bars and restaurants tucked between the neo-Romanesque arches.

-After you’ve enjoyed the views from Fisherman’s Bastion, head across the street for a visit to Buda Castle.
+After you’ve enjoyed the views from Fisherman’s Bastion, head across the street for a visit to Buda Castle, one of the must-visit attractions when Sightseeing in Budapest.
 Perched atop Castle Hill, Buda Castle overlooks the city below as the castle and palace complex of the Hungarian kings.

 Constructed in the 13th century, the castle is now home to two museums: the Budapest History Museum and the Hungarian National Gallery.
 For more information on tickets and tours, visit the official Buda Castle website.

-A dinner cruise on the Danube is a fun and exciting way to acquaint yourself with Budapest.
+A dinner cruise on the Danube is a fun and exciting way to get the best out of Budapest sightseeing.
 As you drift down the river, you’ll admire the Parliament Building, Buda Castle and Fisherman’s Bastion lit up at night.
 It’s guaranteed to be one of your favorite things to do in Budapest!